 Marijuana and Drug Testing

-In fact, its medicinal properties are effective and have been used by many cultures for thousands of years until about a century ago.
-Lawmakers decided that smoking marijuana was a moral issue.
+In fact, its medicinal properties are effective and have been used by many cultures for thousands of years until about a century ago when lawmakers decided that smoking marijuana was a moral issue.
 This led to the country declaring marijuana illegal.

 Recently, we have seen a surge in support for the legalization of marijuana in the United States.
 Multiple states have since legalized marijuana for recreational use.